You’re fed up with the early morning call for the bottle.

 The major drawback is the next 2 nights may involve less sleep for you, but it is worth it.

-Simply tell your Toddler that they will no longer by having nighttime bottle feeds.
+Tell your Toddler that they will no longer be having nighttime bottle feeds.
 Then duck.

 When your Toddler wakes in the early hours of the morning, remind them that they do not get a bottle, and if they are thirsty, give them the cup of drink.